-(1) Midazolam up to 0.05 mg/kg (2-5 mg) IVP over 1-2 minutes, titrated to abate bucking and relax ventilation while maintaining BP systolic greater than 80 mmHg
+Midazolam up to 0.05 mg/kg (2-5 mg) IVP over 1-2 minutes, titrated to abate bucking and relax ventilation while maintaining systolic BP greater than 90 mmHg (NEW '11)

 Etomidate: Administer 0.3 mg/kg IVP over 30-60 seconds If the provider suspects hypovolemia, the initial dose will be 0.15 mg/kg IVP over 30-60 seconds.
 May repeat 0.15 mg/kg IVP after succinylcholine effects resolve and patient is bucking or combative.
 May repeat 0.15 mg/kg IVP every 15 minutes to a total of three doses.
 Additional doses require medical consultation.
-(NEW '07)

-- (2) If ventilatory difficulty is thought to be the result of pain response, Morphine may be used in addition to, or instead of, Midazolam: Morphine 0.05 mg/kg (2-5 mg) IVP over 1-2 minutes, titrated to abate bucking and relax ventilation while maintaining BP systolic greater than 80 mmHg.
-May be repeated x1 in 5 minutes if required - (3) If significant resistance to ventilation continues, the EMT-P may administer - (a) Vecuronium 0.05 mg/kg (2-5 mg) IVP
+- (2) If ventilatory difficulty is thought to be the result of pain response, Morphine may be used in addition to, or instead of, Midazolam: Morphine 0.1 mg/kg IV/IO at a rate of 2 mg/min to a maximum single dose of 20 mg.
+Repeat in 5-10 minutes after reassessment with 0.05 mg/kg at a rate of 2 mg/min to a maximum single dose of 10 mg.
+Titrate to abate bucking and relax ventilation while maintaining systolic BP greater than 90 mmHg.
+(NEW '11) - (3) If significant resistance to ventilation continues, the EMT-P may administer - (a) Vecuronium 0.05 mg/kg (2-5 mg) IVP

 PRE-SEDATION MUST BE PROVIDED WHEN VECURONIUM IS ADMINISTERED TO A PATIENT WHO IS EITHER RESPONSIVE TO STIMULUS, OR WHO MAY BECOME RESPONSIVE TO STIMULUS DURING NEUROMUSCULAR BLOCKADE.
-USE OF VECURONIUM REQUIRES FUNCTIONING END TIDAL CO2 MONITORING.
+USE OF VECURONIUM REQUIRES FUNCTIONING END TIDAL ${\rm CO_2}$ MONITORING.
 VECURONIUM MAY ONLY BE USED IF CONTINUOUS, BREATH TO BREATH, ETCO2 MONITORING CAN BE PROVIDED.